Positives for Southwestern Energy Company (SWN) as stock gains in recent trading

 Sponsored

-The stock witnessed a -5.87% gain in the last 1 month and extending the period to 3 months gives it a -15.77%, and is -10.96% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.18% over the week and 5.07% over the month.
+The stock witnessed a -11.00% gain in the last 1 month and extending the period to 3 months gives it a -20.03%, and is 0.99% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.62% over the week and 4.77% over the month.

 Southwestern Energy Company (SWN) Analyst Forecasts